-The Faith Movement was formed in 1972 with the aim of advancing the Catholic faith in the modern world by working together to attract many to discipleship of Jesus Christ.
+The Faith Movement is a group of priests, religious and lay people, drawn together by a shared vision of God made Man as the fulfilment of Creation.
+It was formed in 1972 with the aim of advancing the Catholic faith in the modern world by working together to attract many to discipleship of Jesus Christ.
 It gladly welcomes and accepts the teachings of the Second Vatican Council (1962-5).
 It is inspired and encouraged by the Council's desire to renew the Church and re-evangelise the world through a deeper vision of Jesus Christ our Lord and God as the key to the meaning of the universe and of our own lives (cf. Gaudium et Spes 10).

 The Faith Movement is a free collaboration of priests, religious and lay people.
 In Canon Law it constitutes a private association of the faithful (cf. Codex Iuris Canonici 215).
 The purpose of the Movement, in harmony with the Trust Deed of the Faith Keyway Trust (registered charity #278314 in English Law) made on 13 July 1979, is elaborated below.